 A gang of pirates kidnapped Michael in 2012 during a reporting trip to Somalia.
 They held him in bush camps, prison houses, and for several months on a hijacked tuna longliner anchored off the Somali coast.
 He’s the only modern Western writer to experience life on a vessel captured by pirates, and he survived 977 days as a hostage — over two and a half years — with surprising reserves of Stoic detachment, which helped him find strength in rotten circumstances.

 His bestselling memoir, The Desert and the Sea, has been lauded as “not only the definitive book on Somali pirates, but a remarkable work of literature, too.”
-He’s a skilled and witty storyteller who sets people at ease he with his native sense of humor, and he can guide an audience through dark emotional turmoil to the cognitive realignments necessary to transcend the role of a victim.
+He’s a skilled and witty storyteller who sets people at ease he with his native sense of humor, and he can guide an audience through dark emotional turmoil to the cognitive realignments needed to transcend the role of a victim.

 An eye-opening experience for West Point cadets ...
 The Combating Terrorism Center at West Point is incredibly appreciative to Mr. Moore, who was a pleasure to host, for his willingness to share his important insights with the future leaders of the U.S. military.